zpgallegos/zavant/docs/architecture/target-architecture.md

   Iceberg format version 2 in S3 and the Glue Data Catalog for Athena access.
 - Production projection scans every immutable raw revision rather than relying on the preceding acquisition manifest.
-The terminal `games` merge makes retries repair partial multi-table publication, while `current_game_revisions` gives dbt an explicit current-state join.
+The terminal `games` merge makes retries repair partial multi-table publication.
+Glue-owned `current_*` Athena views resolve `current_game_revisions` and give dbt business-grained current state without revision keys.
 - The daily workflow stack owns EventBridge Scheduler and the Step Functions Standard workflow that sequences acquisition and one batch Glue projection;
   later dbt execution can become a subsequent state.